-Added Bonus: Bespin kids binoculars were clearly designed with budding birders in mind.
-The set comes with a bird map of 583 north American birds to help ID what you find!
+Bespin kids’ binoculars were clearly designed with budding birders in mind.
+The set comes with a bird map of 583 North American birds to help ID what you find!

 You immediately know that the following binoculars were made for little kids.
 Lower magnification means that your toddler or preschooler can get a closer look without being frustrated by shaky images.
 These are great options for little kids learning to use binoculars for the first time while still being a step up from most binocular toys.

 The focus-free Kidnoculars Extreme has a 3X magnification, enough to zoom in a bit closer, but not enough to cause frustration.
 Another version of Geosafari Jr Kidnoculars has 2X magnification and no audio for even younger explorers.

 WHAT WE LOVE